gravity-ui/uikit/src/components/Alert/README.md

 ## Alert message

-`message` - The message of an alert should completely explain the alert's content.
+`message` - the message of the alert.
+It should completely explain the content of the alert.

 ## Alert onClose

-`onClose` - enabled close button and defined function in click to this button.
+`onClose` - a callback function that is called when the close button of the alert is clicked.
+When this property is defined, a close button is being displayed.

 <!--LANDING_BLOCK
 <ExampleBlock